My Thoughts on “Wholeness and the Implicate Order”-Chapter 3-Lisa T.

 “Not only is everything changing but all is flux“-David Bohm

 I feel, from reading in this pool of information and authors that it is a deep well of perception where our differences could create stress amongst each other or lack of respect.
 There are not very many scientists, lightworkers, healers, cosmologists, writers and artists who are passionate about the new paradigm in science, healthcare, or spirituality.
 Most people go along with the way things are to keep it all level.
-It’s human habit.
+It’s a human habit.
 There might be only thousands of us on the planet out of billions of human beings who look to shake things up.
 Sometimes it’s lonely out on the leading edge, and no one cares or understands what we’re talking about.
 All we have are each other.

 Yet, if we can keep discussing these ideas, the meanings of our terms, our intuitions about the holonomic movement as perceived through gender and in our bodies without judgment or emotional bias, we can share.
 It is about stimulating ideas and how to communicate this truth to the larger world without getting thrown against a wall for expressing ourselves in our unique perceptions.
 We all have feelings.